nmacedo/MSV/Systems/HotelLocking/README.md

 _Comments:_
 * The original model, by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
 * The original Alloy model considers a variable universe for guests and rooms.
-This encumbers other model checkers, so an alternative version with exact scopes is provided [here](../HotelLocking_fixcfg).
+This encumbers other model checkers, so an alternative version with exact scopes is provided (models with suffix `exact`).
+* Modes for fixed configurations are also available [here](../HotelLocking_fixcfg), that require only dynamic analysis.

 ---

 * Language: [[Alloy](https://github.com/nmacedo/MSV/wiki/By-Language#alloy)] [[TLA+](https://github.com/nmacedo/MSV/wiki/By-Language#tla)] [[Electrum](https://github.com/nmacedo/MSV/wiki/By-Language#electrum)] [[B](https://github.com/nmacedo/MSV/wiki/By-Language#b)]